jiraky/cryptopia-api-python/README.md

 * @rutrus

 ## Overview
-This wrapper provides a friendly way to call Cryptopia API from a Python 2.7 script.
+This wrapper provides a friendly way to call Cryptopia API from a Python 3 script.
-Requires requests 2.8.1

 ## Usage
 Just import it and use it.